Mormon missionary: Companionships

 A missionary companionship, consisting of two (or occasionally, three) missionaries, is the smallest organizational unit of a mission.
 Every missionary is assigned by the mission president to be another missionary's companion.
 Missionary companionships are generally maintained for months at a time and most missionaries will have served with multiple companions by the end of their mission.
 These companions very rarely have prior acquaintance outside of the mission.
 Companionships are always of the same gender.

 Missionary companions are instructed to stay together at all times and not to go out of the hearing of their companion's voice or out of sight.
-Privacy is allowed only for personal care such as showering and a visit to the toilet.
+Privacy is allowed only for personal care such as showering and using the bathroom.
 One of the intentions of this strict policy of staying together is to discourage missionaries from breaking any mission rules.
 Companions share the same living quarters and the same bedroom, but not the same bed.

 When companions have conflicting personalities or interests, they are encouraged to try to resolve them themselves.
 If a missionary's companion is having difficulty with the work or with personal problems, missionaries are instructed to give criticism constructively, in private and with respect.
 In dealing with a problem, missionaries are first to raise the issue with their companion and if it is not resolved, to raise it with the mission president.
 "A missionary's first priority is to the Lord, then to the mission president and finally to their companion", as the missionary handbook states.
 High value is placed on the spiritual commitment to the virtues of humility and love.
 Missionaries are urged to treat the companionship as a relationship that must succeed in being cooperative and selfless, thus improving the spirituality, character and social skills of each individual missionary.